pjose92/Graphs/projects/social/README.md

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `add_friendship()`?
 Why?

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

+100 users * 10 friends = 1000 friendship pairs.
+Friendships are mutual so half of this number add_friendship() would be called 500 times

+it will be 99.5%.
+5/1000 = .005 which is .5%.
+100% - .05% so there is a 99.5% chance that any other users would be in my extended network.

 ## 4. Stretch Goal